Language policy in France: Romani languages

 The non-French Oïl languages and Franco-Provençal are highly endangered; because of their similarity to standard French, their speakers conformed first in phonology, and then orthography much more readily.
 The other languages are still spoken but are all considered endangered.

 In the 1940s, more than one million people spoke Breton as their main language.
 The countryside in western Brittany was still overwhelmingly Breton-speaking.
 Today, about 170,000 people are able to speak Breton (around 8% of the population in the traditionally Breton speaking area), most of whom are elderly.
 Other regional languages have generally followed the same pattern; Alsatian and Corsican have resisted better, while Occitan has followed an even worse trend.

 Accurate information on the state of language use is complicated by the inability (due to constitutional provisions) of the state to ask language use questions in the census.

 Since the rejection of ratification of the European Charter, French governments have offered token support to regional languages within the limits of the law.
 The Délégation générale à la langue française (General delegation of the French tongue) has acquired the additional function of observing and studying the languages of France and has had "et aux langues de France" (...and languages of France) added to its title.

 The French government hosted the first Assises nationales des langues de France in 2003, but this national round table on the languages of France served to highlight the contrast between cultural organisations and language activists on the one hand and the state on the other.

 The decentralization has not extended to giving power in language policy to the regions.
+In fact, the use of regional languages at local government level is still severely contested.
+In 2022, some local councils in the traditionally Catalan-speaking department of the Pyrénées-Orientales, such as Elne, passed a modification of their statutes to allow the intervention in Catalan language by their elected members, as long as they provide an exact oral translation in French, as well a written French translation of the session.
+Despite being considered a symbolic gesture, the prefect of the Department, arguing that the political rights of French speakers will be violated, appealed to justice to repeal these initiatives.
+In April 2023, the Administrative Court of Montpellier sided with the Prefect, thus declaring illegal the decisions of the local councils.

 In April 2021, France approved the "Molac" law (8 April 2021) which aims to protect and promote regional languages across the country.
 The law allows for schools to offer teaching in the medium of a regional minority language for the majority of the school day.
 However, the French Minister of Education, opposed to the teaching in minority languages, asked the Conseil Constitutionnel to declare it unconstitutional.
-This led to the law being constitutionally struck down on 21 May 2021.
+This led to certain provisions of the law being constitutionally struck down on 21 May 2021.